What Is Consent Management? The Ultimate Guide

 Consent collection is also commonly known as “subscribing” or achieving "opt in" consent to receive communications from a company.
 If customers no longer want to hear from a company, they would change their “opt in” consent to an “opt out” and revoke consent for marketing communications.

-Consent management governs this collection of customer wishes and ensures that companies are staying GDPR-compliant by not contacting customers who do not wish to be contacted any longer.
+Consent management governs this collection of customer wishes and ensures that companies are staying compliant with the General Data Protection Regulation (GDPR) by not contacting customers who do not wish to be contacted any longer.

 While it might sound similar, preference management actually refers to giving users the ability to make choices about the frequency of communication and topics, as well as which channels they’d like to receive communications on.
 Customers can also freely give zero-party data in the preference management process.